muditchaudhary/CSCI3170_proj/README.md

 	8. You can now use the SQL commands to get output of the tables.
 	9. The name of the tables are EMPLOYEES, EMPLOYER, COMPANY, EMPLOYMENT_HISTORY, MARKED, POSITIONTABLE.
 The table names are Case-sensitive.
 ```
-To run the java program I used netbeans.
-I'm not sure how it will work with other IDE's.
-During submission I'll figure out how to give the code.

 How to run the Java Program:
 ```